xbkingx/resume-site-hugo/content/home/experience.md

 * Liaised between medical professionals and Abbott research division, providing medical information related to company products.
 * Increased sales to 125% over quota annually.
 * Developed Excel macros for physician data portability and analysis featuring novel, effective methods of identifying key prescribers.
-Distributed to coworkers on a multimedia CDROM including medical information and scientific studies.
+Distributed to coworkers on a multimedia CDROM which included medical information and scientific studies.
 * Led conference calls and meeting presentations as District Mentor and Technology Expert, as well as tutored district counterparts.
 * Advised management on streamlining and enhancing computer systems, while accounting for contracts, budget, and software limitations.